 New Jersey is one of only 10 states that impose an inheritance tax based upon the relationship of the person who dies (the Decedent) to the persons who inherit (the heirs or beneficiaries).

-The following is a chart indicating the New Jersey Inheritance Tax Rates based upon the relationship of the heir to the Decedent:
+The following information summarizes the New Jersey Inheritance Tax Rates based upon the relationship of the heir to the decedent:

 - Spouses, children, step-children, parents, grandchildren, other lineal descendants and charities are exempt.

 - Brothers, sisters, wife or widow of a son, or husband or widower of a daughter — First $25,000 is exempt; 11 percent $25,000 to $1.1 million; 13 percent $1.1 million to $1.4 million; 14 percent $1.4 million to $7 million.